 Just half cup of spinach daily is what you need to cure your anemia.
-This dark green leafy vegetable is high on Vitamins A, B9, E and C, iron, fiber, calcium and beta carotene.
-Just half a cup of boiled spinach has 3.2 mg of iron which is about 20% of daily iron requirement for a woman!
+This dark green leafy vegetable is high on Vitamins A, B9, E and C, iron, fiber, calcium and beta-carotene.
+Just half a cup of boiled spinach has 3.2 mg of iron which is about 20% of the daily iron requirement for a woman!
 So, include spinach in your daily diet.
-However, never forget to boil spinach,even if for a minute because spinach also has oxalic acid in it which interferes with the absorption of iron by body.
+However, never forget to boil spinach, even if for a minute because spinach also has oxalic acid in it which interferes with the absorption of iron by the body.
 Boiling the leaves can reduce its oxalic acid levels.

-Ways to include spinach in daily diet for anemia
+Ways to include spinach in the daily diet for anemia

-- Include spinach in your daily plate of green vegetables salad.
-If you already have it, you might like to increase it’s quantity.
+- Include spinach in your daily plate of green vegetable salad.
+If you already have it, you might like to increase its quantity.
 Other vegetables in your salad may include celery, broccoli, kale, watercress etc.

 - Boil half a cup of spinach in a cup of water to make a soup.
 Add your favorite seasoning to make it tasty.
 Have this soup twice a day.

 - Add two teaspoons of honey to a glass of spinach leaves juice.
 Drink this juice everyday, at least for 40 days.